bixb922/umidiparser/README.md

             ... change midi program to event.program on event.channel ....
         else:
            print("other event", event )

+This module does not contain a sound synthesizer, only the capabilities to read and interpret a MIDI file.

 Memory and CPU usage is optimized for a microcontroller with limited resources and Micropython.
 CPU usage can be lowered even more by reusing the same MidiEvent over and over